ansys/pyansys-geometry/doc/source/getting_started/creating_remote_session.rst

        disco = launch_modeler_with_pimlight_and_discovery("241")

    The preceding commands launch a Discovery (version 24.1) session with the API server.
-   You receive a ``model`` object back from Discovery that you then use as a PyGeometry client.
+   You receive a ``model`` object back from Discovery that you then use as a PyAnsys Geometry client.

 #.
-Start SpaceClaim or PyGeometry remotely using commands like these:
+Start SpaceClaim or the Geometry Service remotely using commands like these:

    .. code:: python